Introduction to Natural Language Processing: Definition, Everyday Examples and Benefits

 Such information can be used to target customer care and improve customer loyalty.

-Everyday Examples of Natural Language Processing Applications
+Everyday Natural Language Processing Examples

 Most of us have already come into contact with NLP.
 We connect to it via website search bars, virtual assistants like Alexa, or Siri on our smartphone.

 The email spam box or voicemail transcripts on our phone, even Google Translate, all are examples of NLP technology in action.